upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

 Your pouch cards are laid out in front you, face up, visible to all the other players at all times, except when you are fighting.

 Each card in your pouch can be considered as food (if smaller than 6, ie. Ace,1,2,3,4,5), or a weapon to be used in a fight (bigger is better).
-Furthermore, they 'leach' into you affecting your capabilities.
+Furthermore, they 'leach' into you, affecting your capabilities.

 If you have any
 * Spades => you can PICK two cards (rather than one),